FAQ

 Rich Black

 When you want an area of solid black within the document, please do not use a mix of all 4 colours - this will make the black look murky.
-100% black (K) is enough for our digital printing press; for offset printing use Rich Black, which contains a mix of C:40% and K:100%.

 Back to top